hydrixer/ID2223-lab2/README.md

 **b) Data-Centric Approach:**
 - Perform **data augmentation** by making small changes to sentences, such as rephrasing, word order changes to add variety.
 - **Standardize the data**: Prepare all data in a consistent format and clean irrelevant or duplicate data.
 - Use **updated and fresh data** to ensure the model learns from the latest information.

+work done by groupC